WhiteheadDesign/AcerA200SimpleTool/README.md

-After searching everywhere i finnally mangaed to find this.
+After searching everywhere i finally mangaed to find this.
 So to save others the hunt i rehosted it here.